 “Relationship breakdown affects individuals on an emotional, practical and financial level and often has a major impact on children.
 People are faced with the most difficult issues and decisions at a time when they feel least well equipped to deal with them.
 I help people to focus on what is important, to understand and deal with the practicalities and problems and to rebuild their lives in a positive way.”

-Ruth is ranked as a leading family mediator by The Legal 500 UK which notes that Ruth is “calm and compassionate, and brings her extensive experience from the counselling and therapeutic world to her practice as a mediator”.
+Ruth has been ranked as a leading family mediator by The Legal 500 UK for many years.
+The 2020 edition notes that Ruth is one of “the stand out mediators in the firm…with vast experience and… a high level of referral work from the “Magic Circle” firms”.
+Previous editions have noted that Ruth is “calm and compassionate, and brings her extensive experience from the counselling and therapeutic world to her practice as a mediator”.
 She is “valued for her understanding that “solutions to family legal, financial and parenting issues are not found within the remit of the courtroom but rather through conversations and constructive engagement””.
+She has “a vast range of skills, expertise and experience.”
 Many of Ruth’s referrals come from some of the best family lawyers and she is well known for her listening skills and her pragmatic and sensible approach to the resolution of relationship issues.
 Her track record of getting to lasting agreements and enabling couples to have good post separation relationships is second to none.

 Ruth’s expertise covers the full spectrum of family issues ranging from divorce and separation (including finance and housing matters) to children matters (including residence and contact issues, international relocation of children and schooling) and mediation in relation to pre- and post-nuptial agreements, civil partnership and cohabitation agreements.
 She offers preparation and support to couples about to embark on mediation with other firms or court proceedings.
 Ruth also acts as a family consultant and sees clients in conjunction with her lawyer colleagues, including collaborative lawyers, where she offers consultation on child related, emotional and psychological aspects of divorce and separation.
 Ruth is an experienced counsellor with a depth and breadth of knowledge in this field and can offer couple counselling, when appropriate.